Police officer suspended after footage sparks protest

 Police said three of their officers had been assaulted, including a female Pc who suffered a broken nose, and four men were arrested.

-Mayor of Greater Manchester Andy Burnham has called for “calm” following the incident.
+Mayor of Greater Manchester Andy Burnham has called for “calm” following the incident and was due to meet Home Secretary Yvette Cooper to discuss the footage.

 In a statement on Thursday morning, a force spokesman said: “Following a thorough review of further information that has become available in relation to an incident at Manchester Airport on Tuesday evening, Greater Manchester Police has suspended a police officer from all duties.